gavv/gavv.github.io/content/articles/016-dell-xps15.md

   <div class="flex_th">WORKS WITH ISSUES</div>
 </div>

-In reviews this laptop was claimed to have excellent sound quality, thanks to it's two pairs of speakers, however in my experience on Linux the sound quality was not so good.
+In reviews, this laptop was claimed to have excellent sound quality, thanks to it's two pairs of speakers.
+However, in my experience on Linux, the sound quality was not so good.

 Here are the known issues:

-* In kernel versions below 5.15.46, the low frequency pair of speakers are not properly activated.
+* In kernel versions below 5.15.46, the low frequency pair of speakers is not properly activated.

   Links: [[1]](https://bugzilla.kernel.org/show_bug.cgi?id=216035), [[2]](https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1981364)

-* In kernel versions below 6.2, both pairs of speakers are employed, but for some reason the sound feels "flat".
+* In kernel versions starting from 5.15.46 and below 6.2, both pairs of speakers are employed, but for some reason the sound feels "flat".

   Links: [[1]](https://gitlab.freedesktop.org/pipewire/pipewire/-/issues/2162), [[2]](https://github.com/thesofproject/linux/issues/3729), [[3]](https://bugzilla.kernel.org/show_bug.cgi?id=215233), [[4]](https://bbs.archlinux.org/viewtopic.php?id=279883)

-* In kernel versions starting from 6.2, the sound feels way better, but for my taste I'd rate it average.
-I expected more based on reviews.
+* In kernel versions starting from 6.2, the sound feels way better, but for my taste, I'd rate it average.
+I expected more, based on reviews.

 As far as I know, the problems below 6.2 were specific to Linux and were not reproducing on Windows when using Dell driver.
-However, I don't know whether on 6.2 it sounds the same as on Windows or still has Linux-specific issues.
+However, I don't know whether on 6.2 it sounds the same as on Windows, or still has Linux-specific issues.

 In Debian Bullseye, the kernel version is 5.10.
 In Bookworm, it is 6.1.
 You can install 6.2 by yourself, but it's not stable yet.
-On my laptop 6.2 causes freezed on reboot.
+On my laptop, 6.2 causes freeze on reboot.

 ### 3.5mm jack